-The co-ordinator is responsible for the monitoring of books, evidence of work, pupil voice and data recorded on the assessment spreadsheets.
-(Currently on excel).
+The co-ordinator is responsible for the monitoring of books, evidence of work, pupil voice and any data recorded.
+The PSHE lead has an action plan and a management trail with all details of emails, training, actions to be met - this is updated regularly.

-Planning will be monitored by the PSHE coordinator on an alternate termly basis; alternate terms to fit in with assessments.
-The books will be monitored by the PSHE co-ordinator and Head teacher and other members of SMT.
-The PSHE co-ordinator will undertake lesson observations and "walk rounds" as well as a yearly pupil voice or when or if it is required.
+Planning will be monitored by the PSHE coordinator on a regular basis.
+The books will be monitored by the PSHE coordinator fed back to the head teacher, lead members of staff and / or class teachers.
+The PSHE co-ordinator will undertake lesson observations and "walk rounds" as well as a yearly pupil voice or when and if it is required.